 Since lower interest rates mean more borrowing, more money becomes available for people to spend.
 Economists call this expansionary monetary policy.

 The 2008 crash was unusual because central banks lowered interest rates by so much that they were practically zero.
 But even though such low interest rates might have encouraged people and businesses to borrow and spend more money, banks were still unwilling to lend.

 Banks were still financially weak from the crash.
 To them lending out money when they didn’t have much to begin with was risky business.

-At the same time, large companies were reluctant to take on new investment projects, instead hoarding billions for the next rainy day.
-This sentiment was also shared by ordinary household spenders who, sceptical of the stock market, favoured saving their money over spending and investing.
+At the same time, large companies were reluctant to take on new investment projects.
+Instead, they hoarded billions for the next ‘rainy day’.
+This sentiment was also shared by ordinary household spenders who, skeptical of the stock market, favoured saving their money over spending and investing.

 It was evident by late 2008 that something more needed to be done to feed the starving economy.